-For us, innovation is at the core of development.
-For us, innovation means not only investment in state-of-the--art laboratories or the development of new medicines, but also the everyday improvement of therapies provided to our patients.
+We consider innovation as the core of development.
+For us, innovation means not only investment in state-ofthe-art laboratories or the development of new medicines, but also the everyday improvement of therapies provided to our patients.
 We develop technological, marketing, and organisational innovations.
 This helps us improve the form of our products to better meet patient needs, as well as increase operational efficiency, hone our production processes and substance synthesis methods, reduce our environmental impact, and communicate with patients and doctors more effectively.
 We are continuously developing our R&D facilities and implementing innovative technologies and scientific solutions.
 Our strategy is to reinvest profits from the sale of medicines in the development of products needed by patients.